jquense/react-widgets/www/src/pages/migration-v4.md

 In the past `react-widgets` included a set of localizers for use with popular I18n libraries like Globalize and moment.js.
-One issue with this approach is that we couldn't iterate on those parts of hte package without needing to bump the version of all of `react-widgets`.
+One issue with this approach is that we couldn't iterate on those parts of the package without needing to bump the version of all of `react-widgets`.
 If a localizer needed a breaking change it'd have to wait until the whole package bumped a major version.